 You are expected to attend all scheduled classes and complete all assignments.
 In addition, you are expected to participate fully in regular discussions, and engage the materials in class.
 Regular and thoughtful participation in class, as well as enthusiastic participation in the assignments, will be rewarded in this category.
 Mindless blather will not.

-Class participation grades will be assigned in three areas:
+“Out-of-Class Participation” grades will be assigned in two areas:

 The mid-term and final exams will cover readings and class discussions.
 More information related to the format will be provided closer to the exam dates.